Screw: Inch

-Some varieties of screw are manufactured with a break-away head, which snaps off when adequate torque is applied.
-This prevents tampering and also provides an easily inspectable joint to guarantee proper assembly.
-An example of this is the shear bolts used on vehicle steering columns, to secure the ignition switch.

-s

-Modern screws employ a wide variety of drive designs, each requiring a different kind of tool to drive in or extract them.
-The most common screw drives are the slotted and Phillips in the US; hex, Robertson, and Torx are also common in some applications, and Pozidriv has almost completely replaced Phillips in Europe.
-Some types of drive are intended for automatic assembly in mass-production of such items as automobiles.
-More exotic screw drive types may be used in situations where tampering is undesirable, such as in electronic appliances that should not be serviced by the home repair person.

 Tools

 The hand tool used to drive in most screws is called a screwdriver.
 A power tool that does the same job is a power screwdriver; power drills may also be used with screw-driving attachments.
 Where the holding power of the screwed joint is critical, torque-measuring and torque-limiting screwdrivers are used to ensure sufficient but not excessive force is developed by the screw.
 The hand tool for driving hex head threaded fasteners is a spanner (UK usage) or wrench (US usage), while a nut setter is used with a power screw driver.

-Thread standards
+Modern screws employ a wide variety of screw drive designs, each requiring a different kind of tool to drive in or extract them.
+The most common screw drives are the slotted and Phillips in the US; hex, Robertson, and Torx are also common in some applications.
+Some types of drive are intended for automatic assembly in mass-production of such items as automobiles.
+More exotic screw drive types may be used in situations where tampering is undesirable, such as in electronic appliances that should not be serviced by the user.